Frequently asked questions

 1. SCREENING: 48 hours before your appointment, you will be asked if you are experiencing: coughing, shortness of breath, fever, muscle aches, loss of taste or smell, if you have been in contact with someone who has tested positive for COVID recently, or have been traveling.
 If any of these are true, your appointment will be cancelled for the safety of our practitioners and other patients.
 We respectfully ask you to take your temperature in the morning prior to your appointment.
 We have a contactless thermometer in the office and may ask for your temperature prior to your appointment in order to ensure safety of you and the practitioner.

 2. ARRIVAL: Please use the 209 Columbus Ave entrance.
 At this time, the 142 Berkeley Street entrance is closed.
-However in order for you to get into the building, we need to come downstairs to let you in.
-If you have an appointment with Rachel, please email: email@example.com to let her know which entrance to come to.
-If you have an appointment with Kathy, please email: firstname.lastname@example.org.
+Please arrive right at your appointment time to prevent waiting in the common space.
 This may mean that you are waiting outside for a few minutes to ensure the treatment room is thoroughly cleaned and disinfected and that the previous patient has left the office.
-When we go upstairs to the office, please go directly to the sink to wash your hands.
+Please go directly to the sink to wash your hands.
 Additionally there is hand sanitizer in all treatment rooms.

 3. MASKS: Masks are required to be worn throughout the building.
 While we ask that you keep your mask on during the intake, you will not be required to wear it while relaxing face down on the table.
 Please wait for your practitioner to tell you it is okay to remove your mask.
 Your practitioner will be wearing a mask throughout the entire treatment.